prakhar1122/docker-2048/README.md

 # docker-2048 changed 21

-simple is better very better
+simple is better very better again

 a smaller docker version of 2048